Rev Henry Crowe

 Rev Henry Crowe: An Overview

-We know about Henry from the following sources:
+We know of Henry Crowe from the following sources:

-1. A mention in the diary of Elizabeth Jones (nee Helsham).
+2. A brief mention in the diary of his grandaughter Elizabeth Jones (nee Helsham) which reads as follows:

 If you have any information to add to what is listed please contact